Josh Andrews (American football): Atlanta Falcons

 On April 1, 2021, Andrews signed a one-year contract with the Atlanta Falcons.
 He suffered a broken hand in practice and was placed on injured reserve on September 1, 2021.
 He was activated on October 18.

 New Orleans Saints

 On May 18, 2022, Andrews signed with the New Orleans Saints.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on November 12.
 He was waived on December 12 and re-signed to the practice squad.

+Philadelphia Eagles (third stint)

+On August 6, 2023, Andrews signed with the Philadelphia Eagles.
+He was released on August 27, 2023, as part of final roster cuts before the start of the 2023 season.

 Personal life

 Andrews is the son of Nate and Tanya Smith, he has two brothers, Darrell and Devin.
 He graduated from Oregon State University in December 2013 with a degree in sociology.

 In 2020, Andrews stated in an interview that he has Narcolepsy, a neurological sleep disorder.
-For the NFL’s 2020-2021 My Cause My Cleats initiative, Andrews chose Project Sleep as his organization to support.
+For the NFL's 2020-2021 My Cause My Cleats initiative, Andrews chose Project Sleep as his organization to support.